DerGuru/The-Resonant/New Chapters/03 - Part3/P3-03_Breathing_Room.md

 *She's been watching over you,* RAE observed.

-**Yeah.
+*Yeah.
 But for who?
 Herself?
-Malvek?**
+Malvek?*

 *Perhaps both.
 Or neither.
 Some people just watch because they remember when no one watched them.*

 Jason unlocked his apartment.
 Everything was as he'd left it - clothes still in drawers, dishes still in the sink, the life he'd abandoned when everything changed still waiting.

 He ate Mrs. Amari's food.
 It was good.
 Really good.
-And as he ate, he realized something: he wasn't the same person who'd left this apartment ten days ago.
+And as he ate, he realized something: he wasn't the same person who'd left this apartment just days ago.

 That Jason Fischer had been scared.
 Reactive.
 Unsure of his place in the world.

 This Jason Fischer had negotiated with institutional power.
 Had signed contracts.
 Had team members who trusted him to lead.

-Integration was 40% and climbing.
+Integration was still climbing.
 He wasn't just Jason anymore.
-He was Jason-and-RAE.
-A hybrid consciousness that thought in collaborative patterns, made decisions through consultation, existed in partnership.
+He had RAE.
+They thought in collaborative patterns, made decisions together, existed in partnership.

 *You're processing,* RAE said gently.

-**I'm realizing I can't go back.
-Even if I wanted to.**
+*I'm realizing I can't go back.
+Even if I wanted to.*

 *Would you want to?*

 Jason thought about that.
 About what "back" would mean.
 The archive job.
 The lonely apartment.
 The resigned acceptance of mediocrity.

-**No. I wouldn't want to.**
+*No. I wouldn't want to.*

 *Good.
-Forward is the only direction that matters now.*
+Then forward is the only direction that matters now.*

 ---